Australian Council of Trade Unions

-The Australian Council of Trade Unions (ACTU), originally the Australasian Council of Trade Unions, is the largest peak body representing workers in Australia.
+The Australian Council of Trade Unions (ACTU), also known as "Australian Unions" is the largest peak body representing workers in Australia.
 It is a national trade union centre of 46 affiliated unions and eight trades and labour councils.
 The ACTU is a member of the International Trade Union Confederation.

 The President of the ACTU is Michele O'Neil, who was elected on 28 July 2018.
-The current Secretary is Sally McManus.
+The current Secretary is Melissa Donnelly.

 Objectives

 The objectives of the ACTU, found in its constitution, are: